 Why go?
 It hosts the kind of pulsating techno that clobbers clubbers around the face and leaves them drenched in sweat from non-stop dancing.
 The club’s also got a 24-hour licence, meaning the dancing really can be non-stop.
 Take it from us: this is a seriously big night out.
 Oh, and you can even cop an ice lolly at the bar to cool down.

 What is it?
 This special spot is the definition of a diamond in the rough.
 The rough, in this case, being the tourist hotspot of Rembrandtplein (aka not where you’d imagine some of the city’s most exciting nightlife to be).
-Like any gem, this joint’s not easy to find: it's tucked between a restaurant and another club, and has no obvious signage.
-It's one for those in the know.
+It’s tucked between a restaurant and another club, and has no obvious signage, so is (thankfully) overlooked by the tourist masses.

 Why go?
 Claire has quickly become a firm fave among locals for its intimate capacity and stellar house and techno bookings.
 Make sure you know who’s playing and have enough strength to heave open the heavy main door.